duckmin/blogcms/README.txt

 This is the base URL.

-*All configs for the application are in /server/configs.php find the variable $GLOBALS['base_url'] and change it to the URL you are using to access the index.php page -example $GLOBALS['base_url'] = "http://localhost:8080/blogcms/main/"
+*All configs for the application are in /server/configs.php -find the variable $GLOBALS['base_url'] and change it to the URL you are using to access the index.php page -set $GLOBALS['db_user'] & $GLOBALS['db_password']  to whichever user pw combo you setup for your DB installation -example $GLOBALS['base_url'] = "http://localhost:8080/blogcms/main/"

-*also set, var base_url = <example>; to the same url you set in the configs file in the javascript file globals.js
+*also set, var base_url = <example>; to the same url you set as base_url in the configs file in the javascript file /scripts/globals.js

-*you can add/edit/delete postings in the manager.php page users for this page are set in the configs file edit that to set your user using the examples provided as a template
+*you can add/edit/delete postings in the manager.php page users and passwords for this page are set in the configs.php file edit that variable to set your username and password used to login to manager page using the examples provided as a template

 *postings made are sorted by category allowing you to have posts only show up in one category at a time you can add as many categories as you wish through the configs file